tschaub/nik/readme.md

 ## Use it

-Create a new directory for your package:
+Create a new directory for your new package:

     mkdir foo